amangill-data/amangill-data/README.md

 # 👋🏽 Greetings, I am Aman Gill

 I'm a Junior Data/AI Engineer, with a M.S in Data Analytics (AIML Concentration) from the University of North Texas.
 My passion lies in constructing robust & scalable infrastructure that empowers analytics and artificial intelligence.
 Nowadays, My professional focus has been centered on the Modern Data Stack & Cloud Orchestration leveraging platforms & tools like: AWS, Snowflake, dbt, Apache Airflow, Apache Iceberg, and Docker.
-The featured projects below showcase my hands-on, personal/academic related involvement in data architecting, applied machine learning, predictive modeling, and conversational AI.
+Below is some of my Graduate Program related + personal, hands-on projects involving data architecting, applied machine learning, predictive modeling, and conversational AI.

 ---